loganSQL/SQLDBA/06SQLOps/changeTabletoIdentity.md

 The following script demonstrates how to change table Test (without identity field <id>) to Test2 (with identity field <id>) by using partition SWITCH for schema swapping.

 This method works well when you have millions of records inside the table.
-There will no data movement at all.
+There will be no data movement at all.

 ```
 use tempdb